Clinical Research Support Office/CRSO

 - Human Research Participant Advocacy

 The role of the Research Subject Advocate is to champion the mission of the safe and ethical conduct of research through all the activities of the Hospital and Center.
-Center resources allow for significant expansion in the scope and execution of Human Research Participant Advocacy by the Clinical Research Support Office.
+Research Participant Advocacy is enacted through coordination of process and policy, and informed by regulatory and ethical guidance, as well as the collection of actionable participant-centered feedback.

 - Reduction And Removal Of Institutional Impediments

 The third goal of the CRSO is to reduce or remove institutional impediments to clinical and translational research.
-The Clinical Research Support Office is operationally linked to the Informatics Department and the fulfillment of the Center Information Technology (IT) Strategic Plan, on which the Clinical Research Officer has collaborated from its conception.
-This collaboration is crucial as the promise of data integration, transparency, and workflow assistance integral to the IT Plan are crucial to the dissemination of commonly utilized protocol information, critical regulatory and safety information, the reduction of duplication of effort, and the removal of obstacles to the conduct of translational clinical research, all of which are critical to the success of the clinical research enterprise.
-The following link summarizes the Interactive Elements of Good Clinical Practice (GCP) Within The Rockefeller University Center for Clinical and Translational Science.
+The Clinical Research Support Office collaborates extensively with the Bioinformatics Department in the fulfillment of the Center Information Technology (IT) Strategic Plan, on which the Clinical Research Officer has collaborated from its conception.
+This collaboration has been crucial as the promise of data integration, transparency, and workflow assistance integral to the IT Plan are central to the dissemination of commonly utilized protocol information, critical regulatory and safety information, the reduction of duplication of effort, and the removal of obstacles to the conduct of translational clinical research, all of which are critical to the success of the clinical research enterprise.

-- Strategies and Tools for Sharing Best Practices in Regulatory Support and Advocacy
+- Developing and sharing tools, strategies Best Practices in Regulatory Support and Advocacy

-The Rockefeller University Center for Clinical and Translational Research is committed to sharing and adopting Best Practices in collaboration with the National CTSA Consortium Steering Committee.
-A Proposal to develop the Picker Clinical Research Perception of care Survey as a validated tool to benchmark outcomes of Clinical Research Regulatory Support, Education, Research Subject Safety and other programs across the CTSAs is in its pilot stage of development.
-Project pilot and outcome data will be submitted to the National CTSA Consortium Steering Committee Initiative for consideration as it becomes available.
+The Rockefeller University Center for Clinical and Translational Research is committed to developing, disseminating and adopting tools and Best Practices in collaboration with the National CTSA Consortium Steering Committee.
+The CRSO has led a multi-institutional set of projects to develop and disseminate a Research Participant Perception Survey (RPPS) as a validated tool with which to benchmark outcomes of Clinical Research Regulatory Support, Education, Research Subject Safety and other programs across the CTSAs.